Branched Multi-Task Networks: Deciding What Layers To Share: Experiments

 \section{Experiments}

-In this section, we quantitatively and qualitatively evaluate the proposed method on a number of diverse multi-tasking datasets, that range from real to semi-real data, from few to many tasks, from dense prediction to classification tasks, and so on.
+In this section, we evaluate the proposed method on a number of diverse multi-tasking datasets, that range from real to semi-real data, from few to many tasks, from dense prediction to classification tasks, and so on.
+For every experiment, we describe the most important elements of the setup.
+We report the number of parameters (\#P) for every model to facilitate a fair comparison.
+Additional implementation details can be found in the supplementary materials.